-Review and Reaffirmation of the use of Rights of First Offer and Rights of First Refusal to purchase and preserve open space lands, and General Manager authorization to initiate negotiations on specific properties.
+Review and Reaffirmation of the use of Rights of First Offer and Rights of First Refusal to purchase and preserve open space lands, and authorization of General Manager to initiate negotiations on specific properties.

-GENERAL MANAGER'S RECOMMENDATION Self
+GENERAL MANAGER'S RECOMMENDATION

-Forward a recommendation to the Board of Directors to reaffirm interest in outstanding Rights of First Offer and Rights of First Refusal to preserve open space lands, and to authorize the General Manager or General Manager's designee to initiate negotiations upon notification of owners' intent to sell certain properties.
+Reaffirm interest in outstanding Rights of First Offer and Rights of First Refusal to preserve open space lands, and authorize the General Manager or General Manager's designee to initiate negotiations upon notification of owners' intent to sell certain properties.